Skip To Content

 Allowed Fields

 This property defines all the fields that are transmitted to the client application and also which fields can be used in the By Attribute mosaic method.
 By default, all the metadata fields are included.
 In most cases, some of the base fields, such as MinPS and MaxPS, can be turned off.
-For mosaic datasets with large numbers of metadata fields, it is advantageous to reduce the number of fields included, as this will optimize the speed of some metadata and table display functionality.
+For mosaic datasets with large numbers of metadata fields, it is recommended that you reduce the number of fields included, as this will optimize the speed of some metadata and table display functionality.

 Clipping Rasters

 When a request is made by an application for imagery covering a specified extent, the system identifies the possible imagery based on a spatial extent, pixel size, and attribute queries and sorts them based on the Z order, pixel size and mosaic method.
 The system then attempts to read only those images that are required.
 The method used depends on the setting of the Always Clip the Raster to its Footprint and Footprints May Contain NoData properties.
-If rasters contain NoData values, then the system needs to read through the appropriate parts of each raster until all pixels required to cover the output extent are accessed.
+If rasters contain NoData values, the system needs to read through the appropriate parts of each raster until all pixels required to cover the output extent are accessed.
 If there are many overlapping rasters containing NoData values, this process can be time-consuming.
 This can be optimized by turning NoData off and clipping the rasters based on the footprints.

 Geotransform